 He was a professor of commercial law at the University Kore of Enna and is mentioned by The Legal 500 EMEA among the most reputable banking and finance lawyers in Italy.
 Rodolfo speaks fluently Italian and English language.
 Mr. Errore graduated with a Masters degree of law from Università degli Studi di Palermo in 1989.

-Elizabeth M. Ivy is Chief Operating Officer of National Standard and oversees the compliance group.
-Ms. Ivy’s responsibilities at National Standard involve her in all aspects of our organization which include designing and implementing business operations, establishing policies that promote company culture and vision and overseeing operations of the company and the work of executives.
+Elizabeth Ivy is Chief Operating Officer of National Standard and oversees the compliance group.
+Ms. Ivy’s responsibilities at National Standard involve her in all aspects of our organization which include designing and implementing business operations, new client on-boarding and KYC for compliance and establishing policies that promote company culture and vision and overseeing operations of the company and the work of executives.
+Ms. Ivy also is actively involved in the day to day supervision and administration of the company’s portfolio of related companies and financial portfolios.

 Ms. Ivy is intimately involved both locally and abroad in National Standard’s operational success.
-She brings over 20 years of diversified executive experience in banking, real estate lending and development, and asset management in both equities and debt to National Standard.
+She brings 27 years of diversified executive experience in banking, real estate lending and development, and asset management in both equities and debt to National Standard.

 Ms. Ivy’s entrepreneurial spirit and two decades of executive experience in lending, wealth management and real estate in highly regulated industries from the United States provides invaluable senior leadership capabilities to daily management and vision at National Standard.